rubensworks/article-privacy-decentralized/content/solution.md

 In order to support privacy-preserving summaries, there is a need to generate access keys for both the acquaintances and the friends files, such that the summary generation process does not work with plain text attributes but rather cipher text.
 Given that data in the everyone file is public by default, no key is needed.

+oooh.. do we actually mean 1:1 mapping between keys and policies, thus 1:n mapping between keys and authorisations? i.e., each file as a key, a policy, and n authorisations all ∈ the file's policy?
+{:.sidenote}

 In this paper we propose that there is a one-to-one mapping between protected (i.e. non public files) and access keys that are used to create data summaries.
 Our initial proposal makes use of simple symmetric keys, however for more complex scenarios both attribute-based encryption and/or key derivation algorithms could be use to provide support for more complex access policies.
+{:.sidebar-comment}

 When to comes to policy management, there is a need to ensure that (i) access keys are tightly bound to access policies, and (ii) said keys are distributed to authorised individuals (i.e. acquaintances and friends).
 In order to revoke access to a particular individual one would need to regenerate the keys and redistribute them to authorised individuals.